 Sound of music is soothing to ears and soul.
-But this sound or rather any sound goes beyond a certain limit, becomes unwanted noise.
+But this sound or rather any sound goes beyond a certain limit, becomes unwanted noise pollution.
 And this noise is on such a rise that it has given birth to noise pollution.
 The noise levels have increased so much that it termed as a type of pollution which is affecting people’s health and well being.
 Be it marriage or any festivals, we are obsessed with the idea that unless there is no noise the celebrations are incomplete.
 But we have faced the reality when we are unwell and there is noise in the neighbourhood, it becomes unbearable.
 Yet, when it comes to us, we still do not try to make any difference.

 The festive season is on its way.
 Though festivals represent communal harmony, love, positivity and good food, the one thing that also comes with it is the noise pollution during the festive season is the unwanted noise.
 Decibel (dB) is a unit to measure the intensity of loudness.
 Human beings can hear loudness starting at 0 dB but it exceeding 85 dB is dangerous and start giving rise to various health and mental problems.
 Continued exposure to noise above 120 dB can have many adverse effects.
 Some of the common effects which we all have noticed on us or to people around us are fatigue, increased BP, irritability, anxiety etc. These effects are ignored end up giving more serious health hazards.
 The most badly affected by noise pollution are newborn babies, patients and old people.
 This noise pollution has become an integral part of our urban life.
 Loudspeakers, aeroplanes, factories, construction activities etc all contribute to noise pollution.